-It's no secret that deep-fried foods are super delicious, but it's also nothing new that they aren't healthy for you, either.
+It's no secret that deep-fried foods are super delicious, but it's also nothing new that they aren't the best for you, either.
+Good news: With a few simple air fryer recipes, you can make all the crispy, battered and crunchy foods you love sans the added oil and fat.

 Video of the Day

-To help persuade you even more, we rounded up high-protein air fryer dinner recipes that you can make in 30 minutes or less.
+To help you craft meals with the least amount of effort, we rounded up 10 high-protein air fryer recipes that you can make in 30 minutes or less.

 This tropical-flavored seafood dish is a popular pick at just about any menu it appears on, but you can count on this rendition serving up less fat than the restaurant stuff.

-"Shrimp is naturally high in protein and a low-fat option in terms of protein choices," May Zhu, RD, LDN of Nutrition Happens, says.
+"Shrimp is naturally high in protein and a low-fat protein option," says May Zhu, RD, LDN of Nutrition Happens.
 We love how low-calorie it is and easy to whip up on evenings when you're running short on time.

 To make this a complete meal, Zhu recommends adding a variety of vegetables like roasted broccoli or a green salad to provide fiber, vitamins and minerals.